 When $\alpha$ is lower-triangular, as in the definition of twisted complexes, convergence holds, and these morphisms can be used to show the Morita invariance of Hochschild homology and cohomology (taking twisted complexes does not change the Hochschild invariants).

-When $\alpha$ is required to have positive energy, a modification in the definition of of the Hochschild homology and cohomology chain complexes is required to make convergence hold: namely, one has to take `completed' tensor products in the definition of Hochschild chains, and `filtered' Hochschild cochains (see \cite[Section 3.8]{fooo}).
+When $\alpha$ is required to have positive energy, a modification in the definition of the Hochschild homology and cohomology chain complexes is required to make convergence hold: namely, one has to take `completed' tensor products in the definition of Hochschild chains, and `filtered' Hochschild cochains (see \cite[\S 3.8]{fooo}).

-In our intended application (which is to define the closed-open and open-closed string maps in the presence of weak bounding cochains, see Section \ref{subsec:cowbc}), we will not actually prove that these maps are well-defined: we will cook up the closed-open and open-closed maps using the formulae for $\Phi$ and $\Psi$ in a formal way, then show that the resulting maps are well-defined, i.e., that convergence holds for geometric reasons.
+In our intended application (which is to define the closed--open and open--closed string maps in the presence of weak bounding cochains, see \S \ref{subsec:cowbc}), we will not actually prove that these maps are well-defined: we will cook up the closed--open and open--closed maps using the formulae for $\Phi$ and $\Psi$ in a formal way, then show that the resulting maps are well-defined, i.e., that convergence holds for geometric reasons.